Skip to main content

 Grade 1 – 6

 Summer program: Families can choose as many, or as few, weeks as they would like during the summer.
 Your child will have an adventurous summer exploring many sites within Toronto.
 These include Ripley’s Aquarium, CN Tower, and The Ontario Science Centre to name a few.
-They will even have the opportunity to attend a two-night camp-out in Scugog.

 Registration for the summer program begins in March.